You Need More Vitamin B1 When You Eat Carbs

 5 HTP Effects, Safety, Risks & Uses

-Key Takeaways 5 HTP Basics 5 HTP is short for 5 hydroxytryptophan.
+Key Takeaways 5 HTP Basics Serotonin Pathway 5 HTP is short for 5 hydroxytryptophan.
 Your body makes it from tryptophan, which is an amino acid found in food.
-It sits on the path toward serotonin, a chemical involved in mood, sleep, appetite and pain signaling.
-Supplement makers sell 5 HTP as a direct way to raise serotonin, … Read more
+5 HTP then turns into serotonin, a chemical signal used in mood, sleep, appetite, gut movement and pain signaling.
+A review in Pharmacology & Therapeutics explains that … Read more

 How Saffron Affects Your Health